• OPEN AN ACCOUNT

 Ultraviolette Automotive Private Limited (UV)

-Tagbox Solutions Pvt Ltd, India /Tagbox Pte Ltd, Singapore (Tagbox)
+Tagbox Solutions Pvt Ltd, India / Tagbox Pte Ltd, Singapore (Tagbox)

 Predictronics Corp, (Predictronics) USA

 Predictronics is a start-up company engaged in predictive analytics solution for critical assets, vertical software for industrial robots and consulting services.
-Revenue of Predictronics was at $ 9.37 Cr in 2021 as against $ 7.8 Cr in the previous year 2020.
-Predictronics made a loss of $ 2.27 Cr in the year 2021 as against a loss of $ 4.6 Cr in the previous year 2020.
+Revenue of Predictronics was at $ 5.72 Cr in 2022-23 as against $ 7.01 Cr in the previous year 2021-22.
+Predictronics made a loss of $ 4.88 Cr in the year 2022-23 as against a loss of $ 2.76 Cr in the previous year 2021-22.

 Scienaptic System Inc (Scienaptic), USA

 Scienaptic is a start-up company engaged in explainable AI powered Advanced underwriting decisioning platform.
-Total income of Scienaptic was at $ 28.9 Cr in 2021-22 as against $ 26.7 Cr in the previous year 2020-21.
-Scienaptic incurred a loss of $ 24.1 Cr in the year 2021-22 as against loss of $ 19.3 Cr in the previous year 2020-21.
+They have more than 115 clients currently and have established a niche market with SME Credit Unions in the US.
+They are now breaking even as part of their focused efforts around unit economics.
+Total income of Scienaptic was at $ 36.12 Cr in 2022-23 as against $ 28.90 Cr in the previous year 2021-22.
+Scienaptic incurred a loss of $ 17.10 Cr in the year 2022-23 as against loss of $ 24.10 Cr in the previous year 2021-22.

 Altizon Inc, (Altizon) USA